filipesilva/dotfiles/.doom.d/cheatsheet.md

 o - insert in new line below
 O - insert in new line above
 J - join line below
-dd/yy/cc - delete, yank (copy), delete & change
-dd - delete line
-d9d - delete 9 lines after
+dd/yy/cc - delete, yank (just copy), delete & change, all these add to kill-ring (clipboard) dd - delete line d9d - delete 9 lines after dG - delete to EOF dgg - delete to SOF
 D - delete from cursor to end of line (also d$) d0 - delete from cursor to start of line yy - copy line